kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Space Encounter: 2,3,4,4,1
 - Cast Burst of Speed.
 - Talk to Bao-Dur to make your Lightsaber: 4,4,2
+  - *If you looted a color crystal on Dantooine, the above option may be 4,4,2,1. *
 - `}` Equip Lightsaber in Main Hand.
+- `}` *You could also equip a second lightsaber if you by chance have one at this point.*
+  - Now would be a perfect time to upgrade your lightsaber(s) if you managed to loot any decent crystals on Dantooine, if you got a 'Crystal, Nextor', add that to your main lightsaber along with any other quick upgrades you can squeeze in.
+  - These lightsaber upgrades may lose you approximately 5 seconds here, but it will save some time with combat on Dxun.
+- Access the Workbench: 2
 - Exit Ebon Hawk choose Kreia and T3 for your party.
 - `+` Kreia casts Burst of Speed.
 - Activate 1x Alacrity Stim.